-Bieber sets K record, fans 13 as Indians 6-3 beat Reds 6-3
+Bieber sets K record, fans 13 as Indians beat Reds 6-3

 The AL Cy Young Award winner has 48 strikeouts this year, matching Hall of Famer Nolan Ryan for the most through the first four start of a season.
 Bieber has fanned at least eight in a 16 straight starts, one short of Randy Johnson’s major league mark.

+After being routed on Friday night and then losing in the 10th inning Saturday when an error allowed the Reds to extend the game, Cleveland manager Terry Francona was happy to be able to give the ball to Bieber on Sunday.

+“That’s why you call guys aces.
+And he certainly has lived up to that,” Francona said.
+“He’s really accountable for what he needs to do.
+It’s nice, you got a tough night like you had last night, and you see him running out to the bullpen.
+That makes you feel a little better.”

-Bieber went eight innings, allowing three runs and six hits with two walks.
+Bieber allowed three runs and six hits with two walks.

+“He’s the complete package as a pitcher,” Reds manager David Bell said.
+“He has it all.
+He deserves all the credit today.
+We got a few runs off him but not enough.”

 Emmanuel Clase struck out the side in the ninth, again hitting 100 mph with his heater.